 The solution to this problem is using different attribution models.
 Attribution models let an advertiser to choose how much credit each click gets for his conversions.
 Advertisers can give credit of a conversion to a customer’s first click, last click or a combination of clicks with different attribution models.

-AdWords is offering 6 different attribution models.
+Google Ads is offering 6 different attribution models.

 It will be easy to understand different attribution models with the help of a simple example.

 Imagine you are a florist in San Francisco and you are using Google Ads to sell flowers online.

 A customer looking for birthday flowers starts searching for flowers online.